 A problem for any travel search engine is the time required for data polling after user hit button Search, which make people feel like waiting for long time.
-In this design concept, this problem is solved by a progressive loading animation.
+In this design concept, the problem is solved by a progressive loading animation.
 The new loading animation intend to create a sense of frictionless experience, taking people to their exciting destination by having big image and “opening up” movement of elements.
 My idea is inspired by article The Illusion of Time, by Adrian, which introduces solving time perception with illusion, instead of actual speed.
 The design also displays which business partners our platform is working with to provide the best results.